 Types of radiation therapy

-What devices are used for radiotherapy?
+What devices are used in radiotherapy?

 Due to the energy of the radiation beam, radiotherapy is divided into:

-- accelerators (linear accelerators), most often used in medicine, machines producing a beam of high-energy radiation (4-25 MV), the penetration of which allows irradiation of any place in the patient’s body,
+- accelerators (linear accelerators), most often used in medicine machines producing a beam of high-energy radiation (4-25 MV), the penetration of which allows irradiation of any place in the patient’s body,

-- tomotherapy devices allowing for spiral irradiation with high doses with simultaneous verification of the current anatomical conditions and the patient’s position; are used occasionally to treat animals in the US,
+- tomotherapy devices allowing for spiral irradiation with high doses with simultaneous verification of the current anatomical conditions and the patient’s position; they are used occasionally to treat animals in the US,

 - a cybernetic knife, which is a small linear accelerator located on a robotic arm; so far, such devices are used sporadically to irradiate animals in the USA,

-- Due to the “Compton effect” of the megavolt radiation, the penetration of the radiation beam through the bones and soft tissues is similar, in other words the energy does not decrease significantly after passing through the bone.
+- Due to the “Compton effect” of the megavoltage radiation, the penetration of the radiation beam through the bones and soft tissues is similar, in other words the energy does not decrease significantly after passing through the bone.

 - The therapeutic beam produced by the megavoltage machine is deposited in the deep tissues, allowing the therapeutic scope of this type of device not to be limited in any way.